vinicius834/bank-api/README.md

 bank-api
 |-- modules(account, trasaction) // You can create N modules you wish
 |-- config  // Set the basic configuration like router
-|-- helper  // Common generic's constant, common functions and other stuff used in the whole api
+|-- helper  // Common generic constants, common functions and other stuff used in the whole api
 |-- storage // Database configs and start
 |-- init.go // Api start
 ```